-Futures and Options on Futures: Subject to the requirements laid down by the Central Bank, the Legg Mason Brandywine Global Dynamic US Equity Fund, Legg Mason Brandywine Global Credit Opportunities Fund, Legg Mason Brandywine Global High Yield Fund, Legg Mason Brandywine Global Sovereign Credit Fund, Legg Mason Western Asset Macro Opportunities Bond Fund and Legg Mason Western Asset US Mortgage-Backed Securities Fund may enter into certain types of futures contracts or options on futures contracts.
+Futures and Options on Futures: Subject to the requirements laid down by the Central Bank, certain Funds (as indicated in the relevant Fund Summaries) may enter into certain types of futures contracts or options on futures contracts.
 The sale of a futures contract creates an obligation by the seller to deliver the type of financial instrument called for in the contract in a specified delivery month for a stated price.
 The purchase of a futures contract creates an obligation by the purchaser to pay for and take delivery of the type of financial instrument called for in the contract in a specified delivery month, at a stated price.
 The purchase or sale of a futures contract differs from the purchase or sale of a security or option in that no price or premium is paid or received.
-Instead, an amount of cash, US Government Securities or other liquid assets generally not exceeding 5 per cent of the face amount of the futures contract must be deposited with the broker.
+Instead, an amount of cash, US Government Securities or other liquid assets generally not exceeding 5% of the face amount of the futures contract must be deposited with the broker.
 This amount is known as initial margin.
 Subsequent payments to and from the broker, known as variation margin, are made on a daily basis as the price of the underlying futures contract fluctuates making the long and short positions in the futures contract more or less valuable, a process known as "marking to market."
 In most cases futures contracts are closed out before the settlement date without the making or taking of delivery.
 Closing out a futures contract sale is effected by purchasing a futures contract for the same aggregate amount of the specific type of financial instrument or commodity and the same delivery date.
 If the price of the initial sale of the futures contract exceeds the price of the offsetting purchase, the seller is paid the difference and realises a gain.
 Conversely, if the price of the offsetting purchase exceeds the price of the initial sale, the seller realises a loss.
 Similarly, the closing out of a futures contract purchase is effected by the purchaser entering into a futures contract sale.
 If the offsetting sale price exceeds the purchase price, the purchaser realises a gain, and if the purchase price exceeds the offsetting sale price, a loss will be realised.